Principles of Programming II

 - Write code that exploits the networking facilities of a modern programming language.

-- Transition to Object-Oriented, including types, inheritance, etc.
+- Transition to Object-Oriented, including types, encapsulation, inheritance, polymorphism, and message passing, etc.

 - Static typing and reference types